How Does Obamacare Work for Me?

 - Provide Social Security and income information to see if you qualify for tax credits.

-- Review plans in the four categories (Bronze, Silver, Gold and Platinum).
-Each category has different monthly premiums, deductibles and copays.
+- Review plans in the four categories.
+They are Bronze, Silver, Gold, and Platinum.
+Each category has different monthly premiums, deductibles, and copays.
 Those terms are part of how health insurance works.

 - Enroll in the plan.

 The federal government manages the exchanges in about half the states.
 The remaining states have either created their own exchanges or partnered with the federal government.
 You'll find out when you apply.

 The exchanges allow you to compare physicians and hospitals.
 You can also compare nursing homes, home health agencies, and dialysis services.
 Compare providers now.